Federal Work‐Study Program:

 - The employer’s timekeeper or the student may enter the hours worked on the TEL document through Oracle.
 Approvers in the employer’s department must verify the number of hours worked and submit the approved timesheet by the published due date for biweekly timesheets in UAB Payroll Services.
 WORK‐STUDY STUDENTS ARE NOT ALLOWED TO APPROVE THEIR OWN TIME SHEETS.

-- Time sheets from off‐campus agencies should be hand carried or faxed to the Student Financial Aid Office by 5:00 on the Monday following the end of the pay period.
+- Time sheets from off-campus agencies should be submitted to the Office of Student Financial Aid by 12:00 PM on the Monday following the end of the pay period.

 - Departments/Agencies that have new work‐study students and are unable to retrieve a TEL document in Oracle should contact AskIT at 205-996‐5555